Time to get specific about daycare center paperwork for employees and kids…

 Keep Background checks and authorizations in separate, confidential file.
 In addition, remember that all your records in a daycare center are confidential except for licensed staff or approved parental authorization.
 Training records should be stored in a separate file.
 Ensure that CPR certifications in a separate file (a minimum of one person needs to have CPR on staff at all times, depending on size of center).

 Fair warning, your checklist for what to keep in kids’ files is going to be long!
-The actual forms will take up even more space.
+The actual forms will take up even more space so make sure you are prepared.

 - Registration Packet